edwardtanguay/starters-backend/README.md

 ## install

-- create `.env` with a desired port number on which your backend will run
+- create an `.env` file with a desired port number on which your backend will run

 ```yaml
 PORT = 3502